Colorado Department of Human Services - Denver, Colorado

 Regardless of its timing, unemployment is never easy.
 Sifting through job applications, connecting with potential employers, and navigating interviews is exhausting, time-consuming, and often frustrating.
 For many, it can feel like a dead end.

 In 2019, over 2.2 million men and 2 million women aged 25 and over were unemployed.
-And minorities are often disproportionately burdened.
+And people of color are often disproportionately burdened.
 Black men and women, for example, were unemployed at rates of 5.1% and 4.5%.
 Similarly, the unemployment rates of Hispanic men and women hovered around 3% and 3.8%.
 Compare both with the unemployment rates of white men and women, which averaged around 2.6% and 2.8%.

-Like minorities, older workers are also disadvantaged when it comes to finding employment.
+Older workers are also disadvantaged when it comes to finding employment.
 Though we celebrated the 50th anniversary of the Age Discrimination in Employment Act in 2017, older workers who lose their jobs have harder times finding new ones than younger workers.
 And the longer someone remains unemployed, the dimmer their prospects become.

 The government defines a “long-term unemployed” person as someone who has actively searched for work in the last four weeks and has been out of work for 27 weeks or more.
 When unemployment reached a record high in 2009, 6.7 million people—45% of all unemployed people—had been out of work for 27 weeks or longer.